erdosn/cv2-mod5-sec34-decision-trees-lesson/README.md

+### Questions
+- GraphViz
+- Gini Index
+- Tuning hyperparameters

 ### Objectives
 * Build a decision tree classifier using sklearn
 * Analyze and improve decision tree classifier iteratively
 * Apply best practices to decision trees

+### What are the parts of a decision tree?
+- Root Node
+    - A Node splits the data based on a feature and a feature-value
+    - How do we determine which feature to use for the root node?
+        - The feature that has the highest correlation with our target
+        - The feature that has the lowest gini index
+- Branches (edges)
+- Leaf Nodes

 ### What is a Gini Index and What is Entropy?
 * Entropy - Checking for how messy data is...looking at how many different classifiers are in a population of data.